Overview of abortion: An

 Abortion protests now fail to attract large

 numbers of supporters.
 The groups now do little more than conduct candlelight vigils, and issue press releases.
-One exception is the annual March for Life which is held in the nation's capital in Ottawa, Ontario each May.
+One exception is the annual March for Life which is held at the nation's capital in Ottawa, Ontario each May.
 After the 2017 march, Life News reported that:

 "... an estimated 25,000 people [had] attended [in 2016], and organizers hoped to break the record this year. ..."

 Abortion access is rarely is discussed in the media.
 The country has many laws that promote the safety of abortions, but has no law that regulates access to abortion.
-That role has been taken over by provincial and territorial medical associations which have regulations that limit how late in pregnancy an abortion can be performed and for what reasons.
+That function has been taken over by provincial and territorial medical associations which have regulations that limit how late in pregnancy an abortion can be performed and for what reasons.

 In recent years, social and religious conservatives have been forging strong bonds with the Conservative Party of Canada, similar to the formation of the Moral Majority and Religious Right movements in the U.S. during the late 20th century.
-Prior to 2015-OCT, the Conservative Party of Canada had insufficient members in the Canadian Parliament, and was only been able to implement laws and regulations on relatively minor moral issues, like:
+Prior to 2015-OCT, the Conservative Party had insufficient members in the Canadian Parliament, and was only been able to influence laws and regulations on relatively minor moral issues, like:

 - Terminating foreign aid relating to abortion.